 A cash award is presented in recognition of sound standing and professional excellence, in tribute to a person of integrity and sincerity.

 C. Bursaries Open to Students in Dental Hygiene

 Students who are requesting consideration for any of the following funds are to apply to the "Undergraduate Bursary Program" form.
-The application can be found at http://www.moneymatters.dal.ca.
+The application can be found through DalOnline.

 University Bursaries